TerraStudio/TeamspeakAPI/README.md

-# TeamspeakAPI
+# TeamspeakAPI - Java

-TeamspeakAPI is an API to connect to Teamsepak Servers as an Admin.
+TeamspeakAPI is a Java API to connect to Teamsepak Servers as an Admin.

 # Examples